 While it would be best to drink Japanese green tea earlier in the day, there is the option of Hojicha tea.
 Hojicha tea is made from roasted tea twigs, resulting in a bolder, smooth flavor.
 With a naturally lower caffeine content of about 7.7 milligrams, Hojicha tea is perfect for an evening treat or pick-me-up that won’t impede your regularly scheduled sleep.

 What To Do

 Japanese green tea is a healthy, beneficial complement to intermittent fasting.
 To really extract the greatest potential from green tea, it's important to know when and how to drink it.

 First of all, due to its low amount of calories, about 3 calories per gram of Japanese matcha powder, it is perfectly acceptable to consume while fasting.

-Instead of matcha, you can also use sencha, pu-erh tea or hojicha.
-(Don't know the difference between these tea?
+Instead of matcha, you can also use sencha, pu-erh tea, or hojicha.
+(Don't know the difference between this tea?
 Click here to check out this blog where I explain the difference.)
 All these tea are good as long as you do not use additives like milk and sugar (see more below).
-Japanese tea are traditionally consumed without adding milk or sugar, so it is also another reason why Japanese tea are good for IF.
+Japanese tea is traditionally consumed without adding milk or sugar, so it is also another reason why Japanese tea is good for IF.